 Number 5 – Ft.
 Myers – Kennys Vargas - (28-79) .354/.420/.544 (.965) with nine doubles, two home runs and 17 RBI.

-Vargas is still just 22 years old, but I think that many forget how little baseball he has played over the last couple of years.
+Vargas is still just 22 years old, but many forget how little baseball he has played over the last couple years.
 In 2011, he played in just 44 games.
-In 2012, he played in just 41 games.
+In 2012, he played in only 41 games.
 The Twins had him stick around Ft.
-Myers much of last offseason, and he remains with the Miracle, having now played 78 games there.
+Myers much of last offseason, and he remains with the Miracle, having now played 78 games in Ft.
+Myers.
 On the season, he is hitting .298/.373/.528 (.902) with 24 doubles, a triple and 13 home runs while driving in 63 RBI.
-Eddie Rosario and Miguel Sano have moved up, and Vargas hit well in June without them around.
-I suspect he will move up at some point yet this season.
+Eddie Rosario and Miguel Sano have moved up, yet Vargas hit well in June without them around.
+I suspect he will move up at some point this season.

 Number 4 – Cedar Rapids/Ft.
 Myers – Byron Buxton - (33-93) .354/.412/.548 (.960) with five doubles, five triples, 1 home run and 19 RBI.

 After a tremendous April, Buxton had a more pedestrian May.
 He even went through a mini-slump.
-However, in June, Buxton did exactly what you would hope a top prospect would do; he made some adjustments and had a strong June.
-In 72 at bats with the Kernels, he hit .361/.420/.597 (1.017) with ten extra base hits.
-He got the promotion that fans had been clamoring for.
-Despite starting out his tenure with the Miracle by going 2-13, he had proceeded to have five straight multi-hit games and ended the month strong.
+However, in June, Buxton did exactly what you would hope a top prospect would do; he made some adjustments and had a strong month.
+In 72 at-bats with the Kernels, he hit .361/.420/.597 (1.017) with ten extra base hits; he then got the promotion that fans had been clamoring for.
+Despite starting out his tenure with the Miracle going 2-13, he then proceeded to have five straight multi-hit games and ended the month strong.
 He was also named to represent the Twins in the Futures Game.